 Expenses made by an employee can be reimbursable or non-reimbursable, as categorized in your company’s expense policy.

-In the case of mileage reimbursement, it includes paying back the employees for using their own vehicle for traveling.
+In case of mileage reimbursement, it includes paying back the employees for using their own vehicle for traveling.

-Most organizations offer employee benefits like health and medical insurance, that have tax benefits associated with them.
+Most organizations offer employee benefits like health and medical insurance that have tax benefits associated with them.
 Under this, your employees get reimbursed for the money they spend on any medical treatment and hospitalization.

-Under the HRA, an employer determines the amount of money that will go into the plan and the employee can ask to be reimbursed for qualified medical expenses up to the designated amount.
+Under the HRA, an employer determines the amount of money that will go into the plan, and the employee can ask to be reimbursed for qualified medical expenses up to the designated amount.
 Employers can take a tax deduction for the reimbursements made through these plans.
 Different types of HRAs are:

 Apart from business travel and medical reimbursement, sometimes employees also spend from their pocket on business-related costs.
-Expenses like office supplies, stationery used in the office, any paid training or education taken to perform the job come under this category.
+Expenses like office supplies, stationery used in the office, and any paid training or education taken to perform the job come under this category.
 Organizations also need to reimburse such expenses to their employees.

-For instance, companies in the US have to abide by the IRS (Internal Revenue Service) guidelines for expense reimbursement plans and there are HMRC criteria for companies in the UK.
+For instance, companies in the US have to abide by the IRS (Internal Revenue Service) guidelines for expense reimbursement plans, and there are HMRC criteria for companies in the UK.
 Let’s understand the IRS guidelines in detail in our next section.